 - The biggest tip for making this recipe is to be sure you use a deep enough pot so that the mixture does not boil over.

 - The baking soda will make the milk froth up when it boils so it is easy for it to come out of the pot.

-- Make sure you stir constantly as you bring it to a boil so it doesn’t burn on the higher heat.
+- Make sure you stir constantly as you bring it to a boil so it doesn’t burn over higher heat.

 - Cook slowly and on a low heat, give it the time that it needs to go through the stages.